Session Tracking Details

 - Session ID.
 This option comes in handy when you have a session ID and are interested in viewing the user journey in that particular session.
 To use, select Session ID from the dropdown, write a session ID, and click Enter.
 The report will pull up the session.

 - Email .
 This option is to be used when you are interested in the sessions of a user.
 To use, select Email from the dropdown, write the user's email, and click Enter.
 The field supports partial email search, so that you can look up sessions from a domain, such as @searchunify.com, by searching @searchunify.com.
 The field also supports full and partial local-part search, which means that email@example.com and firstname.lastname@example.org can both be looked up by searching catsrule, cats or rule or any part of catsrule.
 The report pulls up all the matching sessions.

 Search supports AND and OR operators, both are case sensitive.

-Behaving like a Microsoft Word macro, Quick Filters is a busy admin's best friend.
+Quick Filters is a busy admin's best friend.
 It contains predefined sets of complex filters which can be invoked with a click to refine the Search Tracking Details report.
 It's important to note that when a quick filter is selected then Filter by Activity Type and Content Facets are disabled.
 Alternatively, when either Filter by Activity Type or Content Facets are in use, then Quick Filters are disabled.
 The most common scenarios are covered: